Zero Falls in Our Care is one of Mersey Care's Perfect Care Goals for 2025 - 2026

 Level 2: Falls Training has been developed to support those areas where the Multi Factorial Risk Assessment Tool process is being rolled out.
 Where this is the case this training will be offered to staff champions to support the successful roll out.

-Level 3: Falls Training is a more advanced training course for those clinicians who work in an area where falls prevention and management is key.
-This course is just in the process of being co-developed and more information will follow once the training is available to book via the L&D Prospectus
+Level 3: Falls Training is a more advanced in-person training course for those clinicians who work in an area where falls prevention and management is key.
+This course normally takes place every September, during Falls Awareness Week.
+Bookings are completed via the L&D Prospectus

 NAIF guidance: Supporting best and safe practice in post-fall management, inpatient settings